 Vision of the Palantir: https://www.patreon.com/vision_of_the_palantir

 Last but not least, we have this wonderful website.
-Vision of the Palantir has been producing articles for over 3 years now, and continues to deliver analyses and other articles for players old and new.
+Vision of the Palantir has been producing articles for over 3 years now.
+It continues to deliver analyses and other articles for players old and new.
 Recently, we have also started to delve into video content, but I am not super confident that we will maintain that.
 But the blog still produces 6+ articles per month, which is well worth subscribing for.

 For 2021, the plan is to make a custom notebook in which people can write down their playthroughs and compare statistics with each other.
-In order to qualify for this loot, pledge at least at the Guardian tier before 30th of April 2021 and maintain that pledge until loot is distributed (usually around October).
+In order to qualify for this loot, pledge at least at the Guardian tier before the 30th of April 2021 and maintain that pledge until loot is distributed (usually around October).

-With that, the list is complete as far as I know.
+With that, the list is complete, as far as I know.
 If you know another active, international content creator who has a support program and who should be on this list, let me know!
 I wouldn’t want to exclude anyone from this list if they are helping out the wider community.
 And for those not able to support us financially, know that your words of encouragement on each post or episode is worth 10 times more!
 Thanks for being an awesome community that is worth making content for.